xwpken/opensees-shm-tesseract/README.md

 The priors are $\Delta t_f\sim\mathcal U(0,12)$ mm and $\Delta t_w\sim\mathcal U(0,8)$ mm.
 A sigmoid transformation enforces these bounds, while `BlackJAX` fits a full-rank Gaussian in unconstrained coordinates.
 Starting from $2$ mm at every coordinate, the optimization uses $200$ updates, eight ELBO samples per update, an initial learning rate of $0.025$, and $10{,}000$ posterior samples.

 Figure 4 summarizes the optimization, parameter estimates, and response fit.
 The Euclidean parameter error decreases from $11.895$ mm to $1.000$ mm; the whitened clean-response RMSE falls from $12.597$ to $0.138$ noise standard deviations, and the whitened noisy-data RMSE from $12.575$ to $1.007$.
-All eight true losses lie inside their 95% marginal credible intervals.
+All eight true parameters lie inside their 95% marginal credible intervals.

 <p align="center">
   <img src="figs/shm_frame_summary.png" width="100%" alt="Variational inference results">